 What can be funded?

-- materials and supplies: chemicals, animals, lab fees, other material project support, etc.
+- Materials and supplies: lab chemicals, lab goggles, lab fees, other material project support etc.

-- travel: conference or special workshop fees, airfare or gas, hotel expenses.
+- Travel: conference or special workshop fees, airfare or gas, hotel expenses, etc.

 What can't be funded?